Virtual Production Skills Labs

 StoryFutures Academy Virtual Production Skills Lab: Producers, Wednesday 13th July 2022.
 9.30am arrival for 10am start, finishes at 5pm.

-- Planning – the factors to consider when deciding on VP
+- Planning – The factors to consider when deciding on Virtual Production.

-- Crew – an overview of the crew needed and how they fit into the traditional crew structure
+- Crew – An overview of the crew needed and how they fit into a film crew.

 To apply, please complete the application form.
 Places will be allocated in accordance with our selection criteria.
 These Labs are free to attend and we receive a high volume of applications, therefore there is no guarantee of receiving a place and we will not be able to provide application feedback.

-Wednesday 24th November - Virtual Production Lab: Producers.
+Wednesday 13th July 2022 - Virtual Production Lab: Producers.
 9.30am arrival for 10am start, finish by 5pm.
-Epic Games Studios, 1 Stephen Street, LONDON, W1T 1AT.
+National Film and Television School, Beaconsfield.

 This lab is supported by EM3 LEP’s ‘Creative Tech Booster’ project with StoryFutures.
 EM3 LEP supports people and businesses across the West Surrey and Hampshire regions.
 StoryFutures Academy’s Virtual Production Lab is free to access for companies across the country, with 3 places reserved for companies from the EM3 LEP region - simply provide your postcode and mark the appropriate box on your application form to confirm you are part of the EM3 LEP region (see application form).